-TRX Single Leg Exercises
+TRX Single-leg Exercises

 Have you thought about adding single leg exercises to your workout routine?

-Exercises that feature single-leg work also are beneficial, particularly because they mimic how we move in daily life and while playing sports.
+Strength training is commonly performed while sitting or while standing on both legs, but exercises that feature single-leg work also are beneficial, particularly because they mimic how we move in daily life and while playing sports.

 Each of the following six exercises, from St. Louis, Brentwood and Clayton, MO personal trainers, should be performed with precision and intention.
 If your movement patterns begin to wane, reset and rest, if necessary.
 Progressions should only be added once the basic move has been mastered.